cockroachdb/docs/v22.1/alter-changefeed.md

 The statement will return a job ID and the new job description.

-It is necessary to **pause** a changefeed before running an `ALTER CHANGEFEED` on it.
+It is necessary to **pause** a changefeed before running the `ALTER CHANGEFEED` statement against it.
 For an example of creating a changefeed and then modifying it with `ALTER CHANGEFEED`, see [Modify a changefeed](#modify-a-changefeed).

 ## Synopsis